Lillianwei-h/runable-gill/README.md

 # Runable Gill

-I add inference code for json file and fix some bugs includng requirements incompatibility and out-of-date sd1.5 model(you need to login to your huggingface to download the new sd1.5 model).
-If CUDA error exisits, you can reduce batch_size or max_text_length by passing args.
+I add inference code for json file and fix some bugs includng requirements incompatibility and out-of-date sd1.5 model(by changing it to `benjamin-paine/stable-diffusion-v1-5`.
+You need to login to your huggingface to download it).

+If CUDA error exisits during inference, you can reduce `batch_size` or `max_text_length` by passing args.

 ## Enivironment
 ```
 conda create -n gill python=3.10
+conda activate gill
 pip install -r requirements.txt
 ```